 Having a designated place for everything means items can be immediately and easily put away.

-Meal Plan –Meal planning for the week/ month will not only help you to make healthier food choices, it can also help your budget too.
+Meal planning for the week/ month will not only help you to make healthier food choices, but it can also help your budget too.

-Learning how to say no to the things you don’t want to do, will free up your time for the things you actually want to do.
+Learning how to say no to the things you don’t want or can’t do, will free up your time for the things you really care about and want to do.

-Simplify – Make room in your life for what truly gives you joy.
-Write in a prayer or gratitude journal, meet up with friends, read your favorite books, go for a walk, take hot bath or look up at the stars before you go to bed.
+Decompress by writing in a prayer or gratitude journal, meeting up with friends, reading your favorite books, going for a walk, taking a hot bath, or looking up at the stars before you go to bed.

-Whatever brings you simplicity and joy – do more of it!
+Whatever brings you simplicity and joy – find a way to do more of it!

-These positive habits won’t happen overnight, they take time and continual refinement but that’s what growth is all about.
+These 13 ways to feel more organized every day and positive habits won’t happen overnight.
+They take time and continual refinement but that’s what growth is all about.